biodiversitydata-se/mol-mod/README.md

 ```
 The development site should now be available at http://localhost:5000.

-Once the system is up and running, see *Production environment* below for how to insert data into the database, and how to build a blast database from sequences in the Bioatlas etc.
+Once the system is up and running, see *Production environment* below for how to insert data into the database, and how to build a blast database from sequences in the Bioatlas etc. Note, that the bind-mounted directory 'blast-databases' is only used in development.

 The server will automatically rebuild on changes to the python code for ease of
 development (except for changes in worker.py, as it is copied into container at startup, i.e. not mounted from host).
 Note that this setup is not intended for production, and should not